kikuchiyo/device_connection_en/edge/managing_edge.md

 As shown in the following figure, Edge is used as the TCP/IP client, so the configured connection parameters are the IP address and port number of the server.

 .. image:: media/image011.png
+   :alt: Figure: Example of Adding Connection
    :width: 700px

-*Figure: Example of Adding Connection*

 ### Adding Devices